Linda-Njau/BudgetBuddyBackend/README.md

 ```shell
 npm install
 ```
-Start the react app.
+Start the React app.

 ```shell
 npm start
 ```

 ## Configuration
 To send emails using SendGrid, you need to obtain an API key.
-Follow these steps to setup your own SendGrid API key:
+Follow these steps to set up your own SendGrid API key:
 1. **Create a New API Key:**
     - Once logged in, navigate to the [SendGrid Dashboard](https://app.sendgrid.com/).
    - In the left sidebar, click on "Settings" and then select "API Keys."